thetransistor/dc22-dc801-party-badge/Readme.md

 Brought to you by DC801, theTransistor, and 801 Labs

-## Extra special thanks to the few key people in this project.
+## Extra special thanks / key people in this project:
-+ **devino**, for the hardware design, and PCB population
++ **devino**, for the hardware design / PCB population
 + **nemus**, for code / sanity
 + **yukaia**, for the bulk of the assembly / sanity
-+ **Isaac / RustedFriend**, for machining the HPDE
++ **Isaac @ RustedFriend**, for machining the HPDE
 + **DC801**, for "hacking all the things" ;)

 ### Notes
 There has been some confusion on the charging circuit.
-First, NO the battery should not burst into flames and kill everything if you leave it plugged in, charging.
-The batter has a built-in over / under voltage / thermal protection circuit.
+Firstly, the battery should NOT burst into flames and kill everything if you leave it plugged in, charging.
+The battery has a built-in over / under voltage / thermal protection circuit.

-The battery charging chip also has some protection circuits built-in.
-To be safe, don't leave the battery in the sun / anywhere too hot / cold.
-And try not to physically abuse it.
+The battery charging chip also has some protection circuits built into it. **To be safe, don't leave the battery in the sun / anywhere too hot / cold.
+Also, try not to physically abuse it.**

-If you run your battery "empty", it might have a problem charging, as it will try to power the VFD on, which takes about 200mA initially.
-You currently have 2 easy options (we will fix this in firmware).
+If you run your battery "empty", it might have a problem charging, as it will try to power the VFD on, which takes about 200mA to initialize the VFD.
+You currently have 2 easy options:
 1. Put the badge in programming mode by holding down the second button, and hitting the reset button with a paper-clip.
 2. Use a 1amp+ dedicated USB charger instead of a computer port to charge the battery.